 (d) Notwithstanding any other law, each appropriate state agency shall ensure that businesses in this state comply with Subsection (c) and may require compliance with that subsection as a condition for a license, permit, or other state authorization necessary for conducting business in this state.

-Senate Bill 968 also states that Texas businesses are permitted to follow current public health guidelines regarding COVID-19 screening:
+This statute also states that Texas businesses are permitted to follow current public health guidelines regarding COVID-19 screening:

 (e) This section may not be construed to: (1) restrict a business from implementing COVID-19 screening and infection control protocols in accordance with state and federal law to protect public health;